piegope/doc/docs/en/rdm/mac/commands/file/data-sources/overview.md

 ### Lock data source

 Use the Lock button to lock the data source with a password to prevent any modification of a data source configuration.
-This is useful when you have some sensitive credentials that you don't want to share with the user.
+This is useful when you have some sensitive credentials that you do not want to share with the user.

 ### Unlock data source